Gross to Net MRP — The Formula Explained (With a Worked Example)

-Need to get your raw material and product inventory under control?
+Need to get your raw material and product inventory in control?

 Try Craftybase - the inventory and manufacturing solution for DTC sellers.
 Track raw materials and product stock levels (in real time!), COGS, shop floor assignment and much more.